lockss/lockss-rtd-manual/docs/glossary/index.rst

       Docker Hub is operated by `Docker <https://www.docker.com/>`_.

    firewall
-      A firewall is a computer security system that monitors and controls network traffic.
+      A firewall is a computer security system that monitors, controls, and restricts network traffic.

    firewalld
-      `Firewalld <https://firewalld.org/>`_ is an open source :term:`firewall` management tool for Linux.
+      `Firewalld <https://firewalld.org/>`_, pronounced *firewall-D*, is an open source :term:`firewall` management tool for Linux.

       Firewalld interacts with the Linux kernel's :term:`netfilter` framework via :term:`nftables`.